ajmarkow/espanso-schema-json/README.md

 A JSON Schema Specification compliant Schema which describes the requirements and options for YAML objects/config files for the program Espanso.
 Based upon the documentation at <https://espanso.org>.

+TODO: Clarify what schema this is validated against, should be 2020-12 draft.

 ### Prerequisites

 A validator or client which can utilize JSON Schema to validate the schema of your YAML code